-- It protects the mother and baby by increasing the immunity level of the expectant mother, as it is rich in vital vitamins and antioxidants.
+- It increases the expectant mother’s immunity levels and protects her and the baby as it is rich in vital vitamins and antioxidants.

-- It helps relieve constipation due to its high content of fibre.
+- It helps relieve constipation due to its high fibre content.

 - As it is a natural diuretic, it balances the uric acid levels in the body, flushes out toxins and clears out the urinary tract.

-- The presence of magnesium, potassium and other minerals helps in increased output of urine which is vital during pregnancy thereby reducing the risk of formation of stones in the kidney
+- The presence of magnesium, potassium and other minerals helps in the increased output of urine which is vital during pregnancy.
+This reduces the risk of kidney stone formation.

-- It also provides the necessary electrolytes to prevent dehydration which can be caused by diarrhoea and vomiting due to morning sickness.
+- It also provides the necessary electrolytes to prevent dehydration that is caused due to diarrhoea and vomiting, the two symptoms of morning sickness.

 - The presence of potassium and phosphorous enhances energy levels.

 - It is low in cholesterol.
-It also helps in eradicating bad cholesterol from the body by preventing the accumulation of fat in the body.
-Hence, it is an ideal replacement for sugary and unhealthy drinks.
+It also helps in eradicating the bad cholesterol from the body by preventing the accumulation of fat in the body.
+Hence, it is an ideal replacement for sugary drinks.

-- Due to the inherent presence of five electrolytes in coconut water, the pH level of the body is controlled.
-Hormonal changes during pregnancy can cause heartburns which can be regulated with coconut water.
+- Hormonal changes during pregnancy can cause heartburn, which can be regulated with coconut water.

-- The lauric acid content in coconut water helps in the production of antivirus and kills harmful bacteria.
+- The lauric acid content in coconut water helps in the production of anti-virus that kills harmful bacteria.

-- Low sugar content lowers the risk of gestational diabetes.
+- The low sugar content in coconut water lowers the risk of gestational diabetes.

-- Coconut water hydrates the body which increases the elasticity of the skin and hence reduces stretch marks that are ideally caused during pregnancy.
+- Coconut water hydrates the body, which increases the elasticity of the skin and thus reduces stretch marks that are caused during pregnancy.

-To a enjoy the benefits of this drink, it should be consumed immediately after it is cut.
-A word of advice from the doctor is always recommended before adding coconut water to the diet.
+To enjoy the benefits of this drink, it should be consumed immediately after it is cut.
+A doctor’s advice is always encouraged before adding coconut water to the diet.

-Generally coconut water does not harm a majority of pregnant women.
-However, it should be taken in moderate doses as coconut milk contains sodium which should be avoided if a pregnant woman is suffering from high blood pressure and is under medication for it.
+Generally, coconut water does not harm the majority of pregnant women.
+However, it should be taken in moderate doses as coconut water also contains sodium, which should be avoided if a pregnant woman is suffering from high blood pressure and is on medication for it.

-Coconut water lowers blood pressure and it is advisable to discuss with your doctor before you consume it if you have blood pressure issues.
-As it also may interfere with blood pressure during and after surgery, it is best to avoid consumption of coconut water at least two weeks before delivery.
+Coconut water lowers blood pressure, so it is recommended that you discuss with your doctor before consuming it if you have blood pressure issues.
+As it also may interfere with blood pressure during and after surgery, it is best to avoid the consumption of coconut water at least two weeks before delivery.

-Precaution should be exercised by restricting the intake to one glass per day to prevent overdose of sodium or potassium.
-As coconut water has diuretic effect it may cause uneasiness in pregnant women as the urge to relieve themselves increases.
-Some surgeons may recommend that you stop drinking coconut water two weeks before surgery.
-This is because it may interfere with blood pressure control pre and post surgery.
+It is best to restrict the intake of coconut water to one glass a day in order to prevent an overdose of sodium or potassium.
+As coconut water has a diuretic effect on the body, it may cause uneasiness in pregnant women as the urge to relieve themselves will increase.
+Some doctors may recommend that you stop drinking coconut water two weeks before surgery.
+This is because it may interfere with blood pressure control before and after surgery.

-Despite the fact that health conscious people have endorsed the advantages of coconut water there are a few myths about consuming coconut water during pregnancy.
+Despite the fact that health-conscious people have endorsed the advantages of coconut water, there are a few myths about consuming coconut water during pregnancy that you should know.

 - The baby will grow thicker hair if a pregnant woman consumes coconut water every day: This statement has no scientific backing.

-- Coconut water causes acidity in pregnant women: It has been proved that the growing belly is the main cause for acidity which also potentially interferes with digestion of food.
+- Coconut water causes acidity in pregnant women: It has been proven that a pregnant woman’s growing belly is the main cause for acidity, which also potentially interferes with the digestion of food.
 The best remedy for this is to exercise to help digestion.
 It has to be borne in mind that every activity during pregnancy should be moderate, and drinking coconut water is one such activity.

-- Coconut water is the best source of hydration for pregnant women: Although coconut water combats dehydration, it is always recommended to supplement it with at least eight glasses of water on an everyday basis.
+- Coconut water is the best source of hydration for pregnant women: Although coconut water combats dehydration, it is always recommended that you supplement it with at least eight glasses of water on an everyday basis.

 Why Does the Taste of Coconut Water Differ?

 There are different varieties of coconut that are widely known – the tall variety, the dwarf variety, and the hybrid variety.
 The taste of coconut water in the tall variety is sweeter than the other varieties.
 The hybrid varieties may not have the same sweet taste.
-The taste of dwarf variety is sweet but lacks the properties that the tall variety has.
-The taste may also differ if it has not been consumed immediately, as it gets fermented due to exposure to the sun.
+The taste of the dwarf variety is also sweet, but it lacks the properties of the tall variety.
+The taste may also differ if the coconut water has not been consumed immediately, as it gets fermented due to exposure to the sun.

 How Do I Choose the Right Coconut?

-In order to enjoy the water in the coconut, it is best to choose the green variety of coconut.
-It contains water which is sweet and is laden with quality nutrients that are essential for the pregnant woman’s health and well-being.
-In order to get value for the money it is best to shake the coconut which will give you an idea of the water content.
-While choosing a coconut ensure that it is green, has no brown rims and is not damaged.
+In order to enjoy coconut water, it is best to choose the green variety – it contains water that is sweet and laden with quality nutrients that are essential for the pregnant woman’s health and well-being.
+In order to get your money’s worth, shake the coconut before buying it to understand how much water it contains.
+While choosing the coconut, make sure it is green, has no brown rims, and is not damaged.

-If the coconut is cut, stored and then offered it will contain more of pulp and less of water.
-The pulp may not be suitable for pregnant women due to high content of potassium and sodium.
-It has been observed that coconut from a tree which has aged between five and seven months are tasty and full of nutrients.
+If the coconut is cut, stored and then offered, it is likely that it has more pulp and less water.
+The pulp may not be suitable for pregnant women due to the high content of potassium and sodium.
+It has been observed that coconuts from a tree that has aged between 5 and 7 months are tasty and full of nutrients.

-Quality also depends on the distance from the sea shore and the salinity of the soil.
-Weather conditions determine the quantity and quality of coconut water.
-It is always advisable to consume the whole coconut immediately as the water, when preserved, will ferment and have a sour taste with a pungent smell.
+The quality of coconuts also depends on the distance of the trees from the seashore and the salinity of the soil.
+Weather conditions also determine the quantity of coconut water.
+It is best to consume the whole coconut immediately after breaking it, else it will ferment and have a sour taste along with a pungent smell.

-With its subtle flavour, soothing effect, and power pack of nutrients, coconut water is a great choice of drink for a pregnant woman.
-Like any other food or drink however, it should be consumed in moderation, so that you may avail the benefits without the fear of any serious side-effects on you or your baby.
+With its subtle flavour, soothing effect and abundance of nutrients, coconut water is a great choice of drink for a pregnant woman.
+Like any other food or drink however, it should be consumed in moderation so you can avail the benefits without the fear of any serious side-effects on you or your baby.